Articles on: Getting Started

 1. Go to your Portfolios page

-This is your central hub for all buyer portfolios.
+This serves as your central hub for all buyer portfolios.

 1. Click *Create Portfolio*